-The dot-depth of any expression is nonnegative, hence this lower bound is at least quadratic in the length of the signal.
-This means that any exhaustive algorithm will not scale in many practical applications, where typical signal can be over $10^6$ samples long.
+The dot-depth of any expression is nonnegative, so that this lower bound is at least quadratic in the length of the signal.
+(A concatenation-free expression still has a quadratic number of possible start/end points for its potential matches.)
+This means that computing the match set exhaustively through runs of a shape matching automaton will not scale in practical applications where typical signals are, for example, 10^6 samples long.

-We propose two ways to handle complexity: (1) bound the length of matches, or (2) develop heuristics to efficiently match shape expressions.
+We propose two ways to handle complexity:

+- 1. Bound the length of matches; - 2.
+Develop heuristics to efficiently match shape expressions.

 Bounding the length of matches is reflected in the following definition.

-Definition 3.3 (Bounded shape expressions).
-A shape expression is said to be bounded (by k) when for all words w we have that $w \in \mathcal{L}(\varphi)$ implies $|w| \leq k$ .
+Definition 3.3 (Bounded expression) A shape expression is said to be bounded (by k) when for all words w we have that $w \in \mathcal{L}(\varphi)$ implies $|w| \leq k$.